nackdai/aten/docs/python_development.md

 . .venv/bin/activate
 ```

-- Windows
+- **Windows**

-Regardless of PowerShell or cmd, we can activate the virtual environment with the following:
+We can activate the virtual environment in both PowerShell and cmd with:

 ```powershell
 .\.venv\Scripts\activate
 ```

-Regardless of Linux or Windows, if we'd like to deactivate:
+To deactivate the virtual environment on any platform:

 ```bash
 deactivate